2005 UAW-Ford 500

-Ricky Rudd, driver of the Wood Brothers Racing No. 21 car, stops for a pit stop.

-The 2005 UAW-Ford 500 was a NASCAR Nextel Cup Series race that took place on October 2, 2005, at Talladega Superspeedway in Talladega, Alabama.
+The 2005 UAW-Ford 500 was a NASCAR Nextel Cup Series race that took place on October 2, 2005, at Talladega Superspeedway in Lincoln, Alabama.
 It was the 29th race of the 2005 NASCAR Nextel Cup Series and the third in the ten-race, season-ending Chase for the Nextel Cup.
-Dale Jarrett of Robert Yates Racing would win the race.
+Dale Jarrett of Robert Yates Racing won the race, taking his 32nd, and final, Cup Series victory.

-Until the 2008 Aaron's 499, this was the last time a Hendrick Motorsports car did not win at Talladega.